 Irish Penal Reform Trust is a member of the Children of Prisoners Europe Network.
 You can read more about our previous work with COPE:

-Image credit: Children of Prisoners Europe
+- Meeting with Children of Prisoners Europe (COPE) (February 2023)